AlexBirchi/Payment-System/README.md

 # Payment-System
-Payment system using symfony + stripe
+Payment system using symfony + stripe.

+This is a test app that uses only dummy data.

+In order to use the app, create an environment variable inside your .env or .env.local called "STRIPE_SK" and set it to your stripe secret key from your stripe developer account on the API keys section.

 # Testing
 1. Click your checkout button